Campus: Virginia Tech Blacksburg Campus

 - Understand and use appropriate criteria to effectively evaluate the quality of research proposals and research reports that are associated with evaluation/assessment, measurement, qualitative, and/or statistical research.

 Number of Credit Hours: The EDRE Graduate Certificate requires 9 credit hours of specialized coursework in EDRE.
-This excludes introductory courses that are prerequisites for specialized courses (i.e., Quantitative Research I (EDRE 6605) and Quantitative Research II (EDRE 6606), Qualitative Research I (EDRE 6504), and all 5000-level EDRE courses).
-A grade of B or higher must be earned in all courses that are completed, and courses that have a pass/fail or audit option do not count toward the certificate.
-Also, transfer credit or credit from courses that have been completed in programs other than EDRE is not permitted.
+This excludes introductory courses that are prerequisites for specialized courses (i.e., Quantitative Research I (EDRE 6605) and Quantitative Research II (EDRE 6606), Qualitative Research I (EDRE 6504), and all 5000-level EDRE courses other than EDRE 5644).
+A grade of B or higher must be earned in all courses that are completed, and courses that are taken as Pass/Fail or Audit do not count toward the certificate.
+Also, transfer credit or credit for courses that have been completed in programs other than the EDRE program is not permitted.